henricattoire/por/README.md

 -----------

 Because `find` implements its predicates in-process, it performs much better than both `por` and `sor`.
-The objective with `por` was essentially to speed up `sor` to the point of usability while still retaining the flexibility offered (which would be lost when implemented in a language like C).
+But `sor` is just awful, even when handling relatively small amounts of data.
+Wanting to improve the speed of `sor` while still retaining its flexibility ([reflection][reflection]), I decided to go with Perl.

     $ time find /usr -type f >/dev/null